Route 66 Thru Arizona

 Like Flagstaff, there’s a lot going on in Williams.
 The town has prospered for several reasons, mainly tourism.
 For starters, Williams is the starting point for the Grand Canyon Railway.
 It starts at the old railroad station in downtown and heads to, you guessed it, the Grand Canyon.
 This spur of the original Santa Fe railroad was built in 1901 and was restored as a tourist railroad in 1989.

-If you want to see the biggest collection of Route 66 paraphernalia of any town along the Mother Road, then a walk around downtown Williams is a must.
-You’ll get a big taste of the Route 66 craze here than any other place in Arizona.
-The streets are loaded with gift stores and eateries, as well as many nicely restored buildings that will take you back to Route 66 at its peak.
+If you want to see the biggest collection of Route 66 paraphernalia of any town along the Mother Road, then you’ll want to walk around downtown Williams.
+You’ll get a bigger taste of the Route 66 craze here than any other place in Arizona.
+The streets are loaded with gift shops and eateries, as well as many nicely restored buildings that will take you back to Route 66 at its peak.

 Williams was the last town where Route 66 was replaced by I-40 in 1984.
 Before 1984, the freeway’s traffic was ushered onto the streets that go through downtown.
 Imagine all the traffic along with the trucks.
 Luckily though, there was no Route 66 craze going on back then, nor did the Grand Canyon Railway exist yet.
 So, there was a lot less localized town traffic then.
 Now, there’s a lot more tourist-related traffic in Williams.